-Max Eisen is a survivor of the Holocaust who now lives in Toronto, Canada.
+Max Eisen was a survivor of the Holocaust who lived in Toronto, Canada, when we recorded him for Dimensions in Testimony.
 Max was born Tibor Eisen in Moldava, Czechoslovakia in 1929 to an Orthodox family.
 He had two younger brothers, and a sister born during the war in 1943.
 When Czechoslovakia was partitioned in 1939, Hungarians occupied his town on his 10th birthday, immediately changing life in all ways.
 His family was deported in May 1944 for Birkenau, and all–save Max, his father, and his uncle–were immediately selected to the gas chambers.
 Max, his father, and his uncle worked as slave laborers until July 1944 when they were selected out, leaving Max as the sole survivor.
 Max then worked in the medical barracks of Auschwitz I under Dr. Orzeszko, a Polish political prisoner and chief surgeon of Auschwitz.
 In January 1945, he was sent on a death march to Mauthausen.
 From Mauthausen he was taken to Melk, and then to Ebensee, where he was liberated at Ebensee on May 6, 1945 by the 761st Black Panther Tank Battalion of the American army.
 After the war, he made his way back to Czechoslovakia and stayed until the Communist coup in 1949.
 Max immigrated to Canada in 1949, where he later met and married Ivy in 1952.
 They had twin sons.
-Max published his memoir in 2016, By Chance Alone, and today he continues to speak to students and share his story.
+Max published his memoir in 2016, By Chance Alone.
+Max passed away in 2022.

 Ben Ferencz is an American lawyer, known especially for his work as an investigator of Nazi war crimes and as the chief prosecutor at the Einsatzgruppe Trial at Nuremberg.